0800 840 1628 • Monday - Friday 9am - 6:30pmContact Us

 Arts and crafts are another great way to take notice and get connected.
 The sense of ‘flow’ we get when engrossed in a task is really good for us.
 Grab some paints, a colouring book, weaving papers or any other crafty stuff, and just get into it.
 Pay attention to what you’re doing and allow everything else to slip away.
 This could be a great way to pass the time if you’re finding yourself indoors more than usual, and you may get some lovely pieces of art out of it too!

-There are loads of guided mindfulness meditation audios out there, as any search engine will quickly tell you.
 If you’d like to take the next step and go on a mindfulness course, check out the information provided by Mind on different options.